CLOSE X

 The process can be daunting to say the least, especially for those that have no previous experience in filing a Self Assessment return.
 Yet even for those who have submitted multiple returns in the past, there are multiple pitfalls which often lead people to make mistakes and pay more tax than they should.

-According to the latest figures from GOV.UK, HMRC was due to receive 12.2 million Self Assessment returns last year.
-However, nearly 1.5 million of these customers have put themselves at risk of formal investigations and fines by failing to meet the deadline for submission.
+According to the figures from GOV.UK, HMRC are due to receive 12.1 million Self Assessment returns this year (2024).
+However, nearly 1.1 million of these customers are expected to miss the deadline and put themselves at risk of formal investigations and fines by failing to meet the 31 January 2025 deadline for submission.

 Preparation is key, which means keeping your financial records in good order so you’re able to file accurately and punctually by the time HMRC’s annual deadlines come around.
 This is just one of the reasons why many individuals and businesses choose to call on the support of an experienced adviser to help them navigate their obligations.